Help VBS volunteers find their fit

 - VBS Tote Bags from CPH make an excellent appreciation gift.

-- Verbally thank volunteers in large gatherings, at the daily closings, in the Closing Program, and in the worship service immediately following VBS.
-If your church features VBS on its website or shares photo albums or other media, acknowledge the dedicated service of the VBS staff there, too!
+Be sure to thank volunteers at the daily closings, in the Closing Program, and in the worship service following VBS.
 Communicate the impact of VBS and the service of the volunteers in a follow-up thank-you letter.
 Let volunteers know about plans to follow up with nonmember VBS families.
 Knowing the impact that they helped make will encourage volunteers to come back and serve in VBS year after year.